DesignAInf/DAU-software-tool/DAU V2 DASHBOARD/README_DASHBOARD.md

 For readers unfamiliar with Active Inference, here is a brief glossary of the terms used in the dashboard:

 **Expected Free Energy (EFE)** — The core quantity each agent minimizes.
 It combines two terms: *epistemic value* (how informative will my action be?) and *pragmatic value* (how likely is my action to produce outcomes I prefer?).
-Higher EFE = better decision.
+See the full explanation below.

 **Policy precision (γ)** — Controls how decisively an agent commits to its preferred policy.
 Low γ → near-random exploration.
 High γ → always picks the best-scoring action.